Cow is a performance piece employing spoken word and video.

 The female performer turns on a projection and, while she walks away, we watch footage of a cow in a field and the previously spoken monologue being played back by the recording.
 Now every single word reveals its hidden meaning.
 The audience has cunningly been trapped into a parable, knowing not whether to laugh or feel guilty as they are slowly being confronted with the connections between these two seemingly unrelated creatures.

-Cow has been succesfully presented in the following venues:
+Cow has been succesfully presented in:

 International Women’s Festival, Contact Theatre, Manchester (2008)